HiRekruit-AI-powered-recruitment/HiRekruit/README.md

-# README.md file is not updated
+# README.md file is not updated completely

 # 📄 Resume Intake Agent